 The answer was cannabinoid hyperemesis syndrome, or CHS.
 It’s caused by heavy, long-term use of various forms of marijuana.
 For unclear reasons, the nausea and vomiting are relieved by hot showers or baths.

-Dr. Kennon Heard, an emergency room physician at the University of Colorado Hospital in Aurora, Colorado said that patients regularly come in to the emergency room seeking treatment but it usually takes a few visits before doctors can accurately assign a prognosis.
+Dr. Kennon Heard, an emergency room physician at the University of Colorado Hospital in Aurora, Colorado and iSum said that patients regularly come in to the emergency room seeking treatment but it usually takes a few visits before doctors can accurately assign a prognosis.
 This usually happens because as of yet many doctors don’t know about CHS, and because often patients don’t want to admit to using or abusing a substance – especially if it is illegal.
 According to CBS News, Dr. Heard co-authored a study showing that “since medical marijuana became widely available, emergency room visits diagnoses for CHS in two Colorado hospitals nearly doubled.”